 - Removes all signs of Cydia so, to all extents and purposes, it was never there; if you need to take your device into an Apple repair shop or you are selling it, nobody will ever know that Cydia was ever installed.
 This keeps your warranty safe too.

 - You don’t need your PC or Mac as Cydia Eraser works directly on your iPhone or iPad.

 Deleting Cydia from your iPhone or iPad without using Cydia Eraser is also possible and is quite simple.
 This is for a scenario where you do not have access to the Cydia Eraser app on Cydia Store.
 This also works to delete the Sileo jailbreak appstore.

 Method 1: Using Succession App

-The third method involves using a brand new jailbreak tool called Succession.
+This method involves using a brand new jailbreak tool called Succession.
 This allows you to remove your jailbreak without affecting your iOS version, leaving you free to jailbreak again whenever you want.

 - Launch Cydia and tap on the Sources tab

 - We need to add a repository so type in this URL – https://repo.dynastic.co

 - Tap on Add Source – the repository will be added to Cydia.

 How to Use Succession: